-Kentish Town City Farm is a community charity that helps city people connect with animals, nature & the environment.
-Situated on a 4 acre site by the railway lines in north Kentish Town attracts over 29,000 visitors/year by providing an extensive educational programme to schools, therapeutic riding for people with special needs and farm related activities to local children and families.
+Kentish Town City Farm (KTCF) is a community charity that helps city people connect with animals, nature & the environment.
+Situated on a 4-acre site by the railway lines in north Kentish Town, it attracts over 29,000 visitors a year by providing an extensive educational programme to schools, therapeutic riding for people with special needs and farm-related activities to local children and families.

 PUNL provided end-to-end project management support for this project.
 In early 2018 PUNL secured a feasibility grant of £9,700 from the GLA’s London Community Energy Fund and with the, farm management developed a project to install an 11kWp PV array on the stables by the entrance, with an expected annual output greater than 10MWh.
 Due to low on-site consumption the site was not suitable for a community share offer.
 Funding for the panels was secured through the BA Carbon Offset Fund £7,500 with the balance coming from KTCF’s own resources.
 This installation will be fully owned by KTCF.

 The solar installation offered KTCF the opportunity to reduce carbon emissions and grid electricity consumption and to achieve operational cost savings.
 The site benefits from the feed-in tariff (FIT) for 20 years.
 Carbon savings of 2.5 tonnes a year on completion and total income from energy cost savings and the FIT is c. £1,000 a year.

 Through numerous events over 29,000 visitors annually visit KTCF for activities ranging from school education to corporate training.
 They are made aware of the solar PV project and it will serve as an educational tool on renewable energy.

 |DNO||District Network Operator (UKPN) approved the connection on 31 July 2018.|